mangrovedao/mangrove.js/README.md

 # Documentation
 If you are looking for the Mangrove developer documentation, you can find it [here](https://docs.mangrove.exchange).

+You can also generate [typedoc](https://typedoc.org/) for this package by running `yarn run doc` after installation.
+Then open `docs/index.html`.

 # Prerequisites
 You must have [Yarn 2](https://yarnpkg.com/) installed, as this monorepo uses [Yarn 2 workspaces](https://yarnpkg.com/features/workspaces) to manage dependencies and run commands on multiple packages.
 You must also have [Node.js](https://nodejs.org/en/) 14.14+.